matthewsimo/wp-debug-toggle/README.md

 A npm module - install via `npm install wp-debug-toggle -g` (you'll want global).

-If it doesn't work, you'll probably need to run it from sudo.
+If it doesn't work, you'll probably need to run it from `sudo`.
 If that doesn't work, something is terrible wrong.
 GL.

 ---